ZenBit-Tech/coffee_lovers_backend/src/docs/chat.md

 ```
 Value of the variable **isUserConnected** tells us if the second user is connected to the room.
 if **isUserConnected**  equals “true”.
 We set “is_read” property as “true” in payload of createMessage method of Chat Service.
 Otherwise we set it as “false”.
 The logic is that we don’t need to mark the message as new if the user to whom the message is addressed has opened a chat.
 Also if **isUserConnected** is false we need to send a notification.
-To do this we need call emit method in Notification Service.
+To do this we need to call emit method in Notification Service.

 **LEAVE CONVERSATION**
 ```bash